solisgb/RBF-IBW/README.md

-# RBF-IBW
+# RBF-IDW

-Implementation of radial basis function using scipy
+Interpolation of time series in scatter data, using IDW and radial basis function implemented in scipy

-To interpol monthly data accumulated the last day of each month
+Time series are always date series: you can use daily data or monthly data accumulated or averaged the last day of each month